Halo (franchise): Story

-Millions of years ago, a powerful interstellar species known as the Precursors seeded the galaxy with life.
-One of their created races, known as the Forerunners, attacked their former masters and drove the Precursors into near extinction.
-A few Precursors turned into a dust, intending to regenerate themselves in the future.
-This dust became defective, infecting and contorting organisms into a new parasitic species, connected by a hivemind: the Flood.
+Millions of years ago, the Precursors, a powerful intergalactic species, seeded the Milky Way with life.
+One of their created races, the Forerunners, attacked their former masters and drove the Precursors into near extinction.
+A few Precursors transformed themselves into dust, intending to regenerate themselves in the future.
+This dust became defective over time, and began infecting and contorting organisms throughout the galaxy.
+The resulting corruption created a new parasitic species, connected by a powerful hivemind: the Flood.
 Spacefaring ancient humanity, fighting the Flood, also came into conflict with the Forerunners.
 After defeating humanity, the Forerunners reduced humanity's technology and species to a primitive level, while they concentrated on the threat of the Flood.
-The Forerunners conceived the Halo Array—ring-shaped megastructures and weapons of last resort that would destroy all sentient life in the galaxy to stop the Flood's spread.
+The Forerunners conceived the Halo Array—ring-shaped megastructures and neural eradication weapons of last resort that would destroy all sentient life in the galaxy to stop the Flood's spread by starving it of biomass.
 The array could be activated from the Ark, a repository of sentient life outside the range of the Halos.
 Exhausting all other options, the Array was activated, ending the Flood outbreak.
 The surviving Forerunners reseeded life and left the Milky Way galaxy.

-Nearly a hundred thousand years later, in the 26th century, humanity—under the auspices of the Unified Earth Government, or UEG, and their United Nations Space Command, or UNSC—colonizes many worlds thanks to the development of faster-than-light "slipstream space" (i.e., hyperspace) travel.
-Tensions between the government and colonies desiring independence sparks violence.
+Nearly a hundred thousand years later, in the 26th century, humanity—under the auspices of the Unified Earth Government, or UEG, and their United Nations Space Command, or UNSC—colonizes many worlds thanks to the development of faster-than-light "slipspace" (similar to hyperspace but slower, with passengers requiring use of cryogenic pods for long-haul flights) travel.
+Tensions between the government and colonies desiring independence sparks violence and terrorism.
 The UNSC's Office of Naval Intelligence (ONI) creates the SPARTAN-II Project to create an elite group of enhanced supersoldiers to suppress the rebellions.
 In the year 2525, human worlds come under attack by a theocratic alliance of alien races known as the Covenant, whose leadership declares humanity an affront to their gods, the Forerunners.
-The Covenant begin a genocidal holy war.
-Their superior technology and numbers prove to be decisive advantages; although effective, the Spartans are too few to turn the tide of battle in humanity's favor.
-After the Covenant invaded Reach in 2552, the UNSC's last major stronghold besides Earth, Master Chief John-117 was left as one of the few remaining Spartans.
+The Covenant thus begin a genocidal holy war, in which their superior technology and numbers prove to be decisive advantages.
+Although tactically effective, the Spartans are too few and spread too thin to turn the tide of the war in humanity's favor.
+In the aftermath of the Covenant's invasion of Reach in 2552, humanity's last stronghold defending Earth, John-117 is left as one of the few remaining SPARTAN-IIs.